Approximating Competitive Equilibrium by Nash Welfare

 Another interesting line of research proposes Nash-bargaining-based solutions for allocation problems, offering efficient computation and other desirable structural properties; see, e.g.,~\cite{vazirani2012notion, HosseiniV22, GargTV23}.
 Recently, \citet{TrobstV2024} showed that computing a Pareto-efficient and envy-free allocation for matching utilities is PPAD-hard, and that the NSW solution gives a PO an $2$-envy-free allocation.
 This latter result can be viewed as a special case of our Theorem~\ref{thm:1}.

 \paragraph{Overview} The remainder of the paper is organized as follows.
 Section~\ref{sec:prelim} defines all models and definitions.
-Section~\ref{sec:overview} provides a brief overview of the techniques used.
-Section~\ref{sec:poa} proves Theorem~\ref{thm:4}, showing the tight bound of $(1/\ee)^{1/\ee}$ on the efficiency of competitive equilibria.
-Section~\ref{sec:galedemand} presents several properties of the Gale demand correspondence and proves Theorem~\ref{thm:1}, showing that Nash welfare maximizing allocations yield $2$-demand approximate-CE.
-Section~\ref{sec:main-proof} proves Theorem~\ref{thm::main-result}, showing the stronger guarantees of the maximum Nash welfare allocations for Gale-substitutes utility functions.
-Section~\ref{sec:separable} proves Theorem~\ref{thm:sep-gale}, showing that separable utilities are $\Sigma$-Gale substitutes.
-Section~\ref{sec:network} considers generalized network utility functions and proves Theorems~\ref{thm:network-gale} and \ref{thm::satiate-gale}.
-Several examples are deferred to the Appendix, and Appendix~\ref{sec:network-proofs} presents an omitted proof from Section~\ref{sec:network}.
+Section~\ref{sec:poa} proves Theorem~\ref{thm:4}, establishing the tight bound of $(1/\ee)^{1/\ee}$ on the efficiency of competitive equilibria.
+In Section~\ref{sec:nash_welfare_approximates_equilibrium}, we show that Nash welfare maximizing allocations yield $2$-demand approximate-CE.
+Section~\ref{sec:agentwise_utility_guarantee} proves Theorem~\ref{thm::main-result}, showing the stronger guarantees of the maximum Nash welfare allocations for Gale-substitutes utility functions.
+Section~\ref{sec:gale_substitute_utilities} proves Theorem~\ref{thm:sep-gale}, showing that separable utilities are $\Sigma$-Gale substitutes, and considers generalized network utility functions.